-Year Six is a year filled with variety, leadership and challenge.
+Year 6 is a year filled with variety, leadership and challenge.

 It is a fantastic year of in depth investigation into the world around us which begins in Term 1 with a close-up look at the history of Australia’s federation and the people who played a part in it.
 Students also have the opportunity to get their hands dirty as they complete experiments that help them understand photosynthesis and environmental influences on living things.
 In Week 9 of Term 1, the students head to Mapleton Holiday Centre for an adventurous three-day camp with a focus on fun, teamwork and leadership.

-As the seniors of the primary school, Year 6 students are invited during Term 1 to apply for a range of Student Ambassadors and Primary Leadership roles in various areas including outreach, weekly assemblies, sports and music.
+As the seniors of the primary school, Year 6 students are selected during Term 1 to apply for a range of Primary Leadership roles in various areas including outreach, weekly assemblies, sports and music.
 Through a variety of activities, students develop their skills at organising, leading and serving others in the school community.

-Throughout the year, many of our Christian Studies lessons centre on the idea of stewardship.
-Students are encouraged to take responsibility for the talents, blessings and opportunities that they have been given in order to change lives, utilise the environment in new and exciting ways, as well as to right social injustices.
+Throughout the year, our Christian Studies lessons will focus on the idea of Leadership.
+Students are encouraged to take responsibility for the talents that The Almighty has bestowed upon them.
+These talents have been given in order to change lives, promote spiritual wellbeing and to right social injustices.